clitetailor/react-epic/docs/CounterApp.md

 - For more information about how to use the lift operator, consider reading: [Lift Operator](LiftOperator.md)
 - For more information about how to declare a function and make a function call in RxJS, consider reading: [Exection Context in RxJS](RxJSExecutionContext.md)

-After this.
-You may wonder, how do we subscribe it from ReactDOM?
+After this, you may wonder how do we subscribe the values from ReactDOM?
 The most easy way is:

 ```jsx
 import { Subscribe } from 'react-epic'